-In general, the confidence varies across assessment units, countries and monitoring programmes since, for example, the number of years for which coastal fish monitoring has been carried out varies between locations, as do the spatial coverage of monitoring within assessment units, and the confidence in the actual assessment.
-Generally, the confidence of the evaluation is higher in locations where monitoring started before 1999 and where data is available for all years during the assessment period (2011-2015), where there is good spatial coverage of monitoring and where the monitoring is fisheries independent and targeting the focal species of the assessment.
+In general, the confidence varies between assessment units, countries and monitoring programmes since, for example, the number of years for which coastal fish monitoring has been carried out varies between locations, as does the spatial coverage of monitoring within assessment units.
+Generally, the confidence of the evaluation is higher in locations where monitoring started before 1999 and where data is available for all years during the assessment period (2011-2016), where there is good spatial coverage of monitoring and where the monitoring is fisheries independent and targeting the focal species of the assessment.

 The confidence scoring followed the principles as outlined in the HELCOM integrated biodiversity assessment.
-Confidence was scored using four criteria with three different levels (1= high, 0.5=intermediate, and 0= low).
-The criteria used was:
+Confidence was scored using four criteria with three different levels (1 = high, 0.5 = intermediate, and 0 = low).
+The criteria used were:

 Confidence in the accuracy of the estimate (ConfA).
-Level 1 = fisheries independent monitoring, 0.5 = fisheries dependent monitoring (commercial catch data and recreational fishermen surveys) targeting focal species, and 0 = fisheries dependent monitoring not targeting focal species (commercial catch data for cyprinids).
+Level 1 = fisheries independent monitoring, 0.5 = fisheries dependent monitoring (commercial catch data) targeting focal species, and 0 = fisheries dependent monitoring not targeting focal species (commercial catch data for cyprinids).

 Confidence in the temporal coverage of assessment (ConfT).
-Level 1 = data for all years during 2011-2015, 0.5 = data missing for one or two years during 2011-2015, and 0 = data missing for three or more years during 2011-2015.
+Level 1 = data for all years during 2011-2016, 0.5 = data missing for one or two years during 2011-2016, and 0 = data missing for three or more years during 2011-2016.